teoucsb82/HipsterDrinks/README.md

 # Wed Goals

-* Drink show page
-- Comments layout/rendering/interface.
-Maybe lose the tabbed interface, overkill (1hr - 11am)
-- "Related drinks" section w/ pictures links (similar to main page) (1hr - 12p)
-- On related drinks and front page, change the way picture works.
-Should have image w/ name + stars displayed below it.
-On mouseover, give the logline
-- Add edit button if you own the drink, make it prominent

 * Drinks index page
 - Clean up page.
 Add images sorted by rating (think nv.com).
 30 min -Have tabbed display here to show "ALL DRINKS" (default), "FRESH DRINKS" (new stuff), and "The Essentials" (top 10-20 drinks... think seed drinks).
 1 hr